mercadopago/devsite-docs/guides/sdks-v2/official/mp-js-v2.en.md

 ```
 ]]]

-Then, you must add the Public Key of the account you are integrating so that it can be identified when connecting to Mercado Pago.
+Then, add the Public key of the account being integrated so that it can be identified when connecting to Mercado Pago.
+Learn more about Public key in [Credentials](/developers/en/docs/checkout-api/additional-content/credentials).

 [[[
 ```html